haraldreingruber/blog/rppt-week-02-three.js-viz-with-theo-armour.md

 [threejs-web]: https://threejs.org/

 ## Interesting projects Theo is working on
-Theo likes to play around with vanilla JavaScript and [three.js][threejs-web].
+Theo likes to create web apps with vanilla JavaScript and [three.js][threejs-web].
 He has an uncountable number of projects and repositories on Github, which he created while experimenting with the reimagination of visualizing things (objects or information) in 3D.

+### COVID-19 Viz3D (todo: mention in the top)
+A couple of weeks ago, with the start of the [COVID-19][covid-19-wiki] pandemic, Theo started a project to visualize the global statistics on a 3D globe in the browser, fetching data from the John Hopkins University and Wikipedia.
+Here is the [COVID-19 Viz3D][spider-covid-19-viz], which is also static HTML with plain vanilla JavaScript, only depending on [three.js][threejs-web] and fully running in the browser for desktop and mobile devices.

 ### Spider gbXML Viewer
 One very remarkable project is the [gbXML][gbxml-web] viewer, which allows to view building data stored in Building Information Models (BIM).
 Check out this online demo of the [Spider gbXML Viewer][spider-gbxml-viewer], I especially like the exploded view and the possibility to toggle the view between interior/exterior surfaces which can be found in the popup menu on the right.

-### COVID-19 Viz3D
-A couple of weeks ago, with the start of the [COVID-19][covid-19-wiki] pandemic, Theo started a project to visualize the global statistics on a 3D globe in the browser, fetching data from the John Hopkins University and Wikipedia.
-Here is the [COVID-19 Viz3D][spider-covid-19-viz], which is also static HTML with plain vanilla JavaScript, only depending on [three.js][threejs-web] and fully running in the browser for desktop and mobile devices.

 ### three.js cookbooks
-There are hundreds of HTML and JavaScript snippets, which Theo published in this Cookbooks, like [this one][jaanga-threejs-cookbook].
+There are hundreds of HTML and JavaScript snippets, which Theo published in his "cookbooks", like [this one][jaanga-threejs-cookbook].
 The idea is to have browser-ready online demos, where also people new to JavaScript and programming in general are able to copy, paste and adapt the code snippets from the [github repository][jaanga-threejs-cookbook].

 [gbxml-web]: https://www.gbxml.org/About_GreenBuildingXML_gbXML
 [spider-gbxml-viewer]: https://www.ladybug.tools/spider-gbxml-tools/spider-gbxml-viewer/